-III.
-Other Things You Should Know
+IV.
+Other Things to Know

 Contact the office that provides support to students at the colleges where you are submitting applications.
 These offices are usually called Student Affairs, Student Support, or Student Services.
 They are the department at the college designed to enhance student growth and development both in and out of the classroom and help students navigate through college successfully.
-Some of the help you can receive through this office include disability services, personal and academic counseling, peer mentoring, peer tutoring and suggestions for clubs that fit your interests.
+Some of the help you can receive through this officeincludedisability services, personal and academic counseling, peer mentoring, peer tutoring and suggestions for clubs that fit you interests.
 Remember it is important to get involved.
 Student activities add fun, friendship and give you opportunities that will help you demonstrate leadership qualities to prospective employers after you graduate and begin looking for that entry-level job.
 Student programs can also include the basics like help paying for food, clothing and school supplies.
-Contact student services at the three colleges you are applying to so you will know what programs are available.
+Contact student services at the three colleges you are applying to, so you will know what programs are available.
 A good student services program is one of the things to consider when you are deciding on a college.

-Map Out Your Classes for Each Year
+2. Map Out Your Classes for Each Year

 Get a required course list for your degree and for your major and minor if you have one.
 Many schools have a required course list online on their website and student portal.
 Printed versions can be gotten from the Registrar’s office.
 Once you know the required classes, first make a list of the general education requirements that you have in addition to your major.
 These are usually classes such as English, Science and Math and sometimes a language.
 Make a list of those categories and the number of courses that you are required to take under each category.
-Then repeat this list for your major, and minor if you have one.
+Then repeat this list for you major, and minor if you have one.
 It is not unusual that most of the courses you take your first two years are required courses and outside your major.

 No matter what classes you need to take, make sure you know where and how to register and be sure to register early.
 The classes taught by the best professors and at the most convenient times always fill up fast.
-If you are one of the last people to register for a required class you could end up an instructor you don’t want or with a time that conflicts with another class or is not convenient.
+If you are one of the last people to register for a required class, you could end up an instructor you don’t want or with a time that conflicts with another class or is not convenient.
 Make sure you know how and when you can sign up for the classes you want

-Know the Requirements for an Entry Level Job
+V. Know the Requirements for an Entry Level Job

-Decide on three companies you would like to work for after you graduate and then contact their human resources department to learn what education and experience you must have for an entry-level job.
+Decide on three companies you would like to work for after you graduate and then contact their human resources department to learn what education and experience you must have for an entry level job.
 I know this sounds inconsistent.
 But companies want experience when they hire people for entry-level jobs but not necessarily work experience.
 They will be looking to see that you have had some life experiences in college that demonstrates what are called soft skills.
 Here are some of these soft skills that human resource managers look for:

-- Leadership – This is probably the most valued skill of all because a good leader can inspire, motivate and raise the bar for everyone around him or her.
+This is probably the most valued skill of all because a good leader can inspire, motivate and raise the bar for everyone around him or her.
 Having a good leader at any level in the organization can create a lot of value.
 The best way for students to develop this skill is to search for leadership opportunities beginning in high school and then in college.
 This could mean becoming involved in student government or leading an extracurricular activity including professional organizations that have student branches on campus that related to your major where you will also meet with people who have graduated with your major and who can be good references.
-Carol McNearn, a CPA, and a Lawyer, is a YPNG mentor article who goes into detail in her article about the strategy she developed to become involves in these kinds of organizations and other ways she began networking in high school and later college.
+Carol McNearn, a CPA and a Lawyer, is a YPNG mentor article who goes into detail in her article about the strategy she developed to become involves in these kinds of organizations and other ways she began networking in high school and later college.
 This deliberate effort helped her get a good job after graduation and should be an important part of your own career planning.

-- Strong Communication Skills – Employers are looking for people who speak well, write well and understand the importance of listening.
+Employers are looking for people who speak well, write well and understand the importance of listening.
 This might sound simple, but often people struggle to communicate effectively, and this can slow down business in a world where speed is valued.
 There are many high school and college organizations where you can demonstrate good communication skills like speech, debate and theater.

-- Teamwork – Working well with others is critical in most work environments.
+Working well with others is critical in most work environments.
 Rarely is there a job, project, or task that doesn’t have a better result when the minds of multiple people come together rather than going at it alone.
 Students can develop the skills necessary to effectively work with others in many ways, including participating in athletics and extracurricular activities.
 You can also opt to complete team-based projects such as service activities during high school and college.

 Participating in these activities helps show potential employers that you are someone who will be a motivated, enthusiastic, committed, goal-oriented and will come to work on time each day prepared to do your job.

-Also, ask the person you are talking to in human resources about any internship programs or financial aid the company might have for college students pursuing majors the company needs.
-There are several architectural and engineering firms in Oklahoma that offer scholarships to promising students and internships once you have completed one or two years of your college coursework.
+Also ask the person you are talking to in human resources about any internship programs or financial aid the company might have for college students pursuing majors the company needs.
+There are several architectural and engineering firms in Oklahoma that offer scholarships to promising students and internships once you have completed one or two years of your college course work.

 It is important to know that you are in control of your life.
 Make good choices that will move you towards your career and life goals.